-Going tubeless looks and sounds easy, but is it really?
+Going tubeless looks and sounds easy, but is it?

 If it sounds too good to be true, it probably isn’t.
-You aren’t entirely wrong, but not 100% right either.
+You aren’t entirely wrong, but you are not 100% right, either.
 There is a learning curve, but the advantages outweigh any inconveniences.

 To make the transition as smooth as possible, I’m going to focus on the seven things to know before moving to a tubeless tire setup.

 Check tire compatibility

 Bicycle tubeless tires work the same way as those on cars and motorcycles.
 The contact between the tire bead and wheel rim is airtight, which replaces the need for an inner tube.
 It’s internal pressure that maintains this seal and keeps a tire inflated.

 But one of the largest recurring problems with tubeless is tire compatibility.
 There are non-tubeless conversion kits, but I recommend using the proper ones to eliminate reliability and safety issues.

 Check tire packaging to verify if it’s tubeless or not, inspect the sidewall for the printed words tubeless-ready (TR) or the symbols TL (Tubeless), or UST (Universal System Tubeless), or verify the manufacturer’s website directly.

 Tire compatibility is one major drawback to a tubeless setup that limits options for the moment.
 The industry is inching toward ETRTO (European Tire and Rim Technical Organization) standards to improve this issue, but they aren’t there yet.
 Check the rims, sidewalls, and labels, and refer to product websites to be sure.